How to Help Someone With Marijuana Addiction

 Marijuana continues to be the most widely abused illicit drug.
 The increased state-level legality of marijuana may be promoting perceptions of lower risks and higher benefits among high school students.
-In recent surveying, one third of 10th graders and 44% of those in the 12th grade reported having used the substance in their lifetime, according to the National Institute on Drug Abuse.
+In recent surveying, one third of 10th graders and 44% of those in the 12th grade reported having used the substance in their lifetimes, according to the National Institute on Drug Abuse.

 Help for Marijuana Addicts